 ReparsePointChange | 0x00100000 | Reparse point added/changed/removed |

-StreamChange | 0x00200000 | An alternate data stream was added/renamed/deleted |
+StreamChange | 0x00200000 | An alternate data stream was added, renamed or deleted |

-Close | 0x80000000 | The handle that produced the change has been closed |
+Close | 0x80000000 | The handle that produced the change has been released |

-FileCreate | DataExtend→DataExtend | Close→BasicInfoChange | Close.
-The last one is the file getting its mtime stamped on close. - Rename across directories.
-Two records on the same
+New file written by an app.
+FileCreate | DataExtend then more DataExtend | Close records as the file grows, capped by BasicInfoChange | Close.
+The last record is the file getting its mtime stamped on close.

-FileDelete | Closeimmediately following a recentFileCreate, all under the same MFT entry.
-The journal gives you the smoking gun that AV touched the file even after the file itself is gone.
+Antivirus quarantine.
+A FileDelete | Close immediately following a recent FileCreate on the same MFT entry, often with a SecurityChange in between as the AV agent moves the file into a restricted directory.
+The journal preserves proof that AV touched the file even after the binary itself is gone.

-What the bits won't tell you
+What the bits will never tell you

-A practical reading recipe
+A reading recipe that holds up

-When you open a parsed journal:
+When I open a parsed journal cold:

 - Filter for